davidpet/snippets/cpp/Standard library/000 - Console I, O - explanation.md

 # Console I/O

-The above code demonstrates the use of console I/O in C++.
+The code demonstrates the use of console I/O in C++.
 The `std::cout` object is used for output, and `std::cin` is used for input.
 The `std::endl` manipulator is used to insert a newline character and flush the output buffer.

 The `std::cin >>` operator is used to read input until a whitespace character is encountered.
 To read a full line of input including spaces, the `std::getline` function is used.